diegogarciahuerta/tk-clarisse/README.md

 ## Overview

-Implementation of a shotgun engine for **Clarise iFX**(https://www.isotropix.com/products/clarisse/ifx).
+Implementation of a shotgun toolkit engine for **Clarise iFX**(https://www.isotropix.com/products/clarisse/ifx).
 This engine is based on the [tk-maya engine](https://github.com/shotgunsoftware/tk-maya) heavily adapted to Clarisse.
 It supports the classic boostrap startup methodology and integrates with clarisse adding a shotgun menu in it's menu bar.

 * [Engine Installation](#engine-installation)
 * [Configuring your project for Shotgun Toolkit](#configuring-your-project-for-shotgun-toolkit)